Sign In / Sign Out

 - Map and Locations

-The Effects of Aging on Memory in Dogs: Ongoing studies are investigating the effect of aging on cognition in memory tasks.
-This research is supported by the College of Liberal Arts and Sciences at ASU.
+The Effects of Aging on Dog Cognition: Ongoing studies are investigating the effect of aging on cognition in memory and attention tasks.
+Since dogs show several impacts of age on cognition that are similar to the human condition, as well as helping dogs, this research may also shed light on the human condition.
 Photo left: Xephos in a maze remembering where the treats were located!

 Your financial support may be considered a charitable contribution and all donations will be processed by the ASU Foundation for A New American University, a non-profit organization that exists to support Arizona State University (ASU).
 Your contribution to the Canine Science Collaboratory and the Department of Psychology is greatly appreciated!